joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 This is even an issue with request latency!
 Most GitHub traffic is served from the US east coast, which means that our mostly US-based staff does not experience the lag time our customers in, say, Australia, do.

 So how do we look out for these blind spots?
 How do you find unknown unknowns?
-By putting yourself in the shoes of others.

-So here's what you can do, when it comes to accessibility: use Axe or a similar automated tool in your developer workflows.
-Go without a pointing device for a day.
-Try a screen reader.
-And if you can, spend time observing the experience people with disabilities have with what you build.
+By putting yourself in the shoes of others, the more different from you the better.